Gesee-y/Outdoors.jl/Readme.md

 ## Features

    * Abstraction for SDL2/GLFW/...
-   * Provide an easy interface to implement new window style
+   * Provide an easy interface for implementing new window style
    * Events management
    * A generalized window hierarchy ( a window can be the sub window of another one, even if they don't use the same API)